chARpack/chARpack.github.io/src/routes/development/00-implementation/02-testing.md

 title: Testing Changes
 ---

-In order to ensure the program functions as expected, it is advisable that after every major change or new functionality implemented, you test whether the following still work:
+In order to ensure the program functions as expected, test whether the following functions and features still work after every major change:

 ## Creating, moving and merging molecules
-ChARps most fundamental functions are interactions with atoms and molecules.
+chARps most fundamental functions are interactions with atoms and molecules.
 They should be unaffected by most changes, but always test the basic actions like creating, merging, deleting, moving and splitting.

 ## Selecting and deselecting
+The selection of Atoms and molecules is outlined differently to selecting bonds.
-Atoms, bonds and molecules are outlined in different colors when selected.
-This also spawns different types of tool tips.
+Also, each type of selection spawns a different types of tool tip.

 ## Networking
 When implementing a new feature, consider whether it will need to be broadcast to other collaborators and if so, test whether the communication works correctly.